khnhan/khnhan.github.io/docs/index.md

 ### 2021-1 (Spring 2021)
 #### "Applied Statistics" (2021-1, Prof. Sungkyu Jung)
-Note that I include hand-written homework, which is tidy and written in English.
+Please note that it partly contains tidy hand-written contents.
 The collection of homework includes
 *   proving properties of Generalized Linear Models **(GLM)**;
 *   applying **EM algorithm** to the Poisson mixture model and to the missing covariates in simple linear regression model;
 *   computing influence function and proving the **robustness** of a statistic;